If none of these apply to you, you can also explore ways to meet the standard.

 If you feel that your vehicle should be on the list please email firstname.lastname@example.org.

 You can apply to stop paying vehicle tax if your vehicle was built more than 40 years ago.
 This date moves forward on a 40-year rolling system.
-Assuming the rules stay the same, when the ULEZ launches in April 2019, vehicles built before 1979 will be eligible to apply for historic vehicle tax class.
+For example, assuming the rules remain the same, when the ULEZ launched in April 2019, vehicles built before 1979 were eligible to apply for historic vehicle tax class.

 All vehicles that have a historic vehicle tax class will be exempt from the ULEZ.
 This tax class excludes any vehicle used commercially (for example, coffee vans or street food vans).